whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 Deploy FLUX.1 Dev NF4 as a real-time Managed Endpoint for inferencing on Azure ML.

 ## Motivations
-- Playing with HuggingFace (HF) models on a local machine has its limits.
-I (a) needed a more powerful GPU than I currently have, (b) won't pay to use hosted services and (c) just wanted to learn.
-So I set about deploying this within my Azure test account.
+- Playing with HuggingFace (HF) models on a local machine is fine, but how to serve this model perhaps privately within a studio or company setting?
+Try this, I set about deploying this within an Azure test account.
 - the HF model I needed was FLUX.1-dev NF4, but that is not available in the Azure ML Model Catalog, which would have been very convenient.
 So I had to find some way to load that model from HF.
 - I wanted to explore Azure ML usage both from scripted and Portal UX approaches, so you will see a mix of Python and Azure ML Studio in the steps below.
 There's no reason it couldn't be completely one or the other.